 Being aggressive just for the sake of being so, for the sake of domination, control, fun or even destruction.
 To this category of aggression belong all the sadistic, controlling and necrophilous characters.
 History if so full of them (dictators, warmonger, etc.).
 Jails are full of them (criminals).
 Mental institutions are also full of them.

-Because we are not born with them, but learned, they can also be UN-learned! (more of this later).
+What matters to us now is that, because we are not born with them, but they are learned, they can also be UN-learned! (more of this later).

 - Reactive defensive aggression.